JumpStart2NOVA

 The JumpStart2NOVA scholarship for tuition-free courses applies only to selected courses and sections.
 Students must follow the registration process outlined on the website and will be enrolled by a NOVA registrar.
 Students will not enroll themselves or select the section and instructor.

-Courses will be taught by NOVA Online instructors.
-You will be enrolled in a JumpStart2NOVA section and will not have the option to select your instructor.
+Courses are taught by NOVA Online instructors.
+You will be enrolled in a JumpStart2NOVA section and cannot select your instructor.

 No, JumpStart2NOVA courses are official college courses, and your final grades will appear on your NOVA transcript.
-You will be required to submit this transcript to any college or university you apply to in the future.
+This transcript must be submitted to any future colleges or universities you apply to.

-To help you succeed in your classes, you have access to free online tutoring and NOVA Online Success Coaches.
-We encourage you to take full advantage of these resources to support your academic journey:
+To help you succeed, you have access to free online tutoring and NOVA Online Success Coaches:

-Stay Connected: Students should check their NOVA email regularly for important reminders and updates from NOVA Online (NOL) and their instructors.
+Stay Connected: Check your NOVA email regularly for updates from your instructors and NOVA Online:

-Dropping a Course: If you wish to drop your JumpStart2NOVA course, please use the following resource:
+Dropping a Course: If you wish to withdraw, visit: